 There are certain men out there who– as soon as you meet them – they instantly make you want to get a flat tyre on the motorway because you know they would get you out of trouble immediately, successfully, without googling how to change a flat tyre and without ever remotely thinking of asking you to help them out.

-They would then resurface with a lot of engine oil all over their face, proud and happy and no shrinking violet, calling you baby and worrying if you are alright.
+They would then resurface with engine oil all over the face, proud and happy and no shrinking violet, calling you baby and worrying if you are alright.

-These types are one in a million these days, especially in this degrading showbiz industry where the word male has become a synonym of abuser so quickly and so undisputedly that you can’t really blame them if they won’t enter an elevator with a woman.
+Such types are one in a million these days, especially in the degrading showbiz industry where male has become a synonym for abuser so quickly and so undisputedly that you can’t really blame them if they won’t enter an elevator with a woman.

-Congratulations on your induction in the Hollywood Walk of Fame this summer, Don!
-What should your fans expect from the upcoming tour?
+Congratulations on your 2021 induction into the Hollywood Walk of Fame, Don!
+What should your fans expect from your concerts?